 What Is ORS Olive Oil Relaxer and How Is It Used?

-What Cancers and Health Conditions Have Been Linked to These Products?
+What Cancers and Health Conditions Have Been Linked to ORS Olive Oil Products?

-Chemical hair relaxers which include ORS Olive Oil products have been linked to multiple serious cancers and reproductive system diseases through lawsuits and scientific research studies.
-The plaintiffs contend that continuous hormone-disrupting chemical contact through scalp exposure will elevate their long-term risk of developing health problems.
+Chemical hair relaxers, which include ORS Olive Oil products, have been linked to multiple serious cancers and reproductive system diseases through lawsuits and scientific research studies.
+The plaintiffs contend that continuous hormone-disrupting chemical exposure through scalp exposure will elevate their long-term risk of developing health problems.

 The following cancers and health disorders most often occur because of these products: